Wolf Lake: Episodes

+Rupert Wainwright directed an unaired pilot for the series with some characters and plot points that were changed when the series was later directed.
+Wainwright's unaired pilot is featured on the DVD release of the entire series.

 The first five episodes of Wolf Lake aired on CBS in September–October 2001, before CBS pulled the series from the air.
 The series later was reaired on UPN, with the final four episodes debuting on UPN in April–May 2002.